Thai Chicken & Shrimp Noodle Salad Recipe

 Looking for a recipe for Thai Noodle Salad?

 After a long time on the road, I like to cook at home.
 I am currently in northern San Diego for the moment and there isn’t a big Asian population here.
 And for an Asian, it means the area lacks decent Asian restaurants.
-I have to drive 45 minutes south to go to the Asian neighborhood or my choices are Panda Express or PF Changs.
+I have to drive 45 minutes south to go to the Asian neighbourhood or my choices are Panda Express or PF Changs.
 Sad face.
 So often I will have to cook Asian food at home.
 This gal needs her rice and or noodles!
 It has been hot and humid lately so sometimes I want something that’s super light, like a noodle salad or something cold.
 This Thai Noodle Salad recipe is a sort of mixture of both.
 It’s my first time making it.
 I mixed two different recipes online and freestyled to work with what ingredients I had in the house.

 Chicken or protein